M-Yankov/T-Academy/Homeworks/High-Quality-Code 2015/10.UnitTestingHomework/ReadMe.txt

 Hi,
-Plaese open UnitTestingHomework.sln in Visual Studio.
+Please open UnitTestingHomework.sln in Visual Studio.
 In Solution Explorer You will see two directories: Task1; Task2 and Task3;

 	• Tests for task1 is in StudentsAndCoursesTest/.
 To see results from Code Coverage I exports it in folder next to .sln file.
 Open Code Coverage Results window in VS and click on inport results then navigate to user_LENOVO-TestResultsForStudentsTest.
 Somethimes Test>Analyze code coverage> all tests not works property.